yuanqing/quine/README.md

 ## Test

-Run the `test.sh` shell script in the root:
+Run the `test.sh` shell script:

 ```
-$ chmod +x test.sh && ./test.sh
+$ bash test.sh
 ```

+You will first need to install the dependencies for each language, though.

 ## Changelog